 The Transnational Institute (TNI) was founded in 1974 as the international programme of the Washington DC-based Institute for Policy Studies.
-For more than 40 years, TNI’s history has been entwined with the history of global social movements and their struggle for economic, social and environmental justice.
+For nearly 50 years, TNI’s history has been entwined with the history of global social movements and their struggle for economic, social and environmental justice.

 TNI throughout its history has: